microsoft/FluidFramework/docs/examples/sudoku-example.md

     });
     ```

+## Testing the changes

 Now run `npm start` again and notice that your selected cell is now highlighted on the other side.

-## Testing the changes

-Now you can build and upload your updated Sudoku component to the SharePoint app catalog for testing.
+## What's next

+Now that you have some experience with Fluid, are there other features you could add to the Sudoku component?
+Perhaps
+you could extend it to display a client name in the cell to show client-specific presence.
+Or you could use the
+[undo-redo][] package to add undo/redo support!

+If you want to build your own component, check out <xref:yo-fluid>.

+See <xref:examples> for more examples.

 <!-- Links -->
 [IComponentHTMLVisual]: xref:@microsoft/fluid-component-core-interfaces!IComponentHTMLVisual:interface